'They decapitated them': Horrific ritual sacrifice at Panama cult church

 By the time authorities arrived by helicopter Tuesday, it was too late for many.
 They found 14 bound, beaten townspeople in the church building, and a ritually sacrificed goat along with machetes and 10 lay preachers.

-Evangelisto Santo, the local chief, said Friday that among the 10 lay preachers in custody and scheduled to appear before a judge Saturday, were González's father and several of his brothers.
-Then 2km away, officers found a fresh grave at a local cemetery, from which they extracted seven bodies — González's wife, five of his children, and the teenage neighbour.
+Evangelisto Santo, the local chief, said Friday that among the 10 lay preachers in custody and scheduled to appear before a judge Saturday, were Gonzalez's father and several of his brothers.
+Then 2km away, officers found a fresh grave at a local cemetery, from which they extracted the bodies of Gonzalez's wife, five of his children, and the teenage neighbour.

-While fanaticism sparked the tragedy, the area's isolation — and the poverty and lack of services for the indigenous Ngabé and Buglé peoples — had a role.
+Although fanaticism sparked the tragedy, the area's isolation — and the poverty and lack of services for the indigenous Ngabe and Bugle peoples — had a role.

-Apparently, the sect is relatively new to the area, and had been operating locally only for about three months and there were few warning signs.
+Apparently, the sect is relatively new to the area - it had been operating locally only for about three months - and there were few warning signs.

 "Then one of the members travelled outside the community, and when he returned a couple of months later, he brought back this idea that anyone who disagreed with their beliefs was against them and action had to be taken."